cs-fullstack-2019-spring/frontend-halfday2-showhide-game-DB225/README.md

 #### The starter project includes jQuery and BootStrap, but you can enhance the game using any technology that you wish

 ### I IMPLEMENTED THE FOLLOWING NEW FEATURE(S):
+#CHANGED THE BACKGROUND
+#CHANGED THE TARGETS
+#IF YOU FIND ALL THE PICTURES : "YOU WIN!!"